Petra Costa: Biography

-Back in Brazil, at the age of 24, she began devoting her time to the cinema, first as a researcher and assistant editor and director, and then as a director in her own right.
-Her works are known for their essayistic character, with Costa establishing dialogues between intimate, personal themes and social and political issues.

-Her cinematic influences include Gillo Pontecorvo, Agnès Varda, Chris Marker, and Patricio Guzmán.
+Back in Brazil, at the age of 24, she began to devote her time to cinema, first as a researcher and assistant director, and later as a director.
+Her works are known for their essayistic character, with Costa establishing dialogues between intimate and personal themes and social and political issues.
+Among her cinematic influences are Gillo Pontecorvo, Agnès Varda, Chris Marker, and Patricio Guzmán.